 Best for Nightlife: Hotel Mac Rae

 Located on Avalon’s main street, right next to a cluster of the island’s best bars and restaurants, Hotel Mac Rae is ideal lodging for travelers hoping to get a taste of the local nightlife.
 You’ll be just a 15-minute walk away from Descanso Beach Club — one of the island’s most iconic buildings.
 This beachside bar is also on the only public beach where you can drink alcohol; in addition, one of the most popular local watering holes, The Marlin Club, is right next door.
-As far as the hotel itself, accommodations at Hotel Mac Rae are comfy, and guests have their pick between an ocean-view king or queen, a courtyard king or queen, and a patio double twin or patio one double.
+As far as the hotel itself, accommodations at Hotel Mac Rae are comfy, and guests have their pick between an ocean-view king or queen, a courtyard king or queen, a patio double double, patio double twin, or a patio one double.
 All of the rooms are newly decorated and include a complimentary continental breakfast, flat-screen TV and DVD player, free Wi-Fi, hair dryers, and air conditioning.
 If you want to experience all that late-night Avalon has to offer, Hotel Mac Rae makes for the best possible home base.

 Best B&B: Snug Harbor Inn

 If it’s cozy beachfront charm you’re after, look no further than the Snug Harbor Inn.
 This quaint six-room hotel is nestled in the heart of Avalon, within walking distance of several eateries, shops, local attractions, and the beach.
-Each of the six Cape Cod-themed rooms is decorated with lovely wicker furniture, cheery yellow walls, gleaming white woodwork, and light blue accents, and each has a sweeping view of Avalon Bay.
+Each of the six Cape Cod-themed rooms is decorated with lovely wicker furniture, cheery yellow walls, gleaming white woodwork, and light blue accents, and each has a pretty view of Avalon Bay.
 In-room amenities include a deep-soaking jetted tub, HD-TV, free movie rentals, king-sized beds, fireplaces, complimentary Wi-Fi, and beach mats and chairs.
 A delicious continental breakfast of fresh fruit, yogurt, bread, granola, and coffee is delivered to your room every morning, and in the evenings, guests can enjoy complimentary wine and hors-d'oeuvres in the Nantucket-style lounge.
 Snug Harbor also offers several customized packages that come with add-ons like chilled champagne, an in-room Swedish massage, round trip boat transportation, and even access to a zip-line.

 Best for Business: Hotel Metropole